riley-v/4F90-Project/Implementations/README.md

 [CPU swamp](CPU-Swamp/) refers to the smell where many other processes swamp the CPU while a different thread is supposed to be occupying the CPU.
 <br />
 #### Priority Inversion
-[Priority inversion](Priority-Inversion/) refers to the smell where a low priority thread gets scheduled ahead of a high priority thread.
+[Priority inversion](Priority-Inversion/) refers to the smell where a low priority thread occupies the CPU before a high priority thread when both were able to be run.